Season 1, Episode 34

 Alexa Bowditch:

 Yeah.
 I didn’t know this.
 I’d only ever dated football players and they are significantly less, but I guess he could be a baseball player, and I think that’s maybe worse, but he’s got to be present with me and he can help to soothe my nervous system, but the first pleasurable thing is to be quiet and to lay with no expectations because I think people jump into sex way too quickly.
 They need to warm up.
 She needs to warm up.
-You got to give both parties time to drop in.
+You have to give both parties time to drop in.

 We leverage the massage table a lot for that.
 If we want to shift focus and communicate to connect, because some women really want to communicate to connect, but I would also be wary of over-processing and over-communication, but we like to leverage cards for connection decks so that it’s a random question that’s about something we don’t normally talk about.
 It’s not our business, not our dogs, not our life, not our friends.
 It’s something between the two of us.
 We leverage those quite a bit too.